etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Watch_ID - the ID of the watch that corresponds to the response.
+* `watch_id` - the ID of the watch that corresponds to the response.
-* Created - set to true if the response is for a create watch request.
+* `created` - set to true if the response is for a create watch request.
 The client should store the ID and expect to receive events for the watch on the stream.
 All events sent to the created watcher will have the same watch_id.
-* Canceled - set to true if the response is for a cancel watch request.
+* `canceled` - set to true if the response is for a cancel watch request.
 No further events will be sent to the canceled watcher.
-* Compact_Revision - set to the minimum historical revision available to etcd if a watcher tries watching at a compacted revision.
+* `compact_revision` - set to the minimum historical revision available to etcd if a watcher tries watching at a compacted revision.
 This happens when creating a watcher at a compacted revision or the watcher cannot catch up with the progress of the key-value store.
 The watcher will be canceled; creating new watches with the same start_revision will fail.
-* Events - a list of new events in sequence corresponding to the given watch ID.
+* `events` - a list of new events in sequence corresponding to the given watch ID.

 If the client wishes to stop receiving events for a watch, it issues a `WatchCancelRequest`: